 The continued use of this allocation by feeder uplinks is of great importance in providing ongoing service by MSS systems to developing countries, under-served areas and critical response in the event of natural disasters and other civil emergencies.

-Ongoing work Work finalized in ITU-R WP 4A on Agenda Item 1.7 in preparation for WRC-15 has resulted in the development of a single suitable method to satisfy the requirements of Resolution 114 (WRC-12).
+Work finalized in ITU-R WP 4A on Agenda Item 1.7 in preparation for WRC-15 has resulted in the development of a single suitable method to satisfy the requirements of Resolution 114 (WRC-12).
 Method A objectives are:

 to maintain the primary allocation to the earth to space feeder links,